maharjanalvik/Projects/Machining/Description.md

-# Machining Projects Collection
+# Machining Projects

-A series of hands-on machining and fabrication builds using manual mills, lathes, welding, and CNC processes, focused on developing precision, manufacturability, and real-world shop skills through the production of functional parts and assemblies.
+A collection of parts and small builds made using a mill, lathe, welding, and CNC, focused on learning machining.